From Left to Right: Keith Beauchamp, Joy Davenport, Monica Land, Davis Houck, Maegan Parker Brooks, and Pablo Correa.

 Jacqueline Hamer Flakes (Sept.
 22, 1966 - March 27, 2023)

-As the last living child of Pap and Fannie Lou Hamer, Jacqueline Hamer Flakes was often asked to share her amazing story of being raised by one of the most powerful voices of the civil rights movement.
-She spoke often at events honoring her mother and was interviewed in the film, Fannie Lou Hamer’s America.
+As the last living child of Pap and Fannie Lou Hamer, Jacqueline Hamer Flakes, nicknamed “Cookie”, was often asked to share her amazing story of being raised by one of the most powerful voices of the civil rights movement.

 Maegan Parker Brooks

-Videographer, Project Web Master and former Sunflower County Film Academy Instructor
+Videographer for Fannie Lou Hamer’s America, Project Web Master and former Sunflower County Film Academy Instructor

 Originally from Fort Lauderdale, FL, Dr. Pablo Correa is the Program Director and Assistant Professor of the Digital Media and Communication Program at University of Saint Joseph in West Hartford, Connecticut.
 Previously, Correa was a visiting professor in the Civic Communication and Media department at Willamette University in Salem, Oregon.
 Correa specializes in digital media and documentary film with a special focus on the interests of minorities, especially Blacks and Hispanics in America.
 His work highlights racial relations, stories of tension, as well as stories of perseverance and success.